dcigic92/pp1-el-nido-tours/README.md

 ## Acknowledgements

-I would like to thank my mentor Akshat Garg for his feedback and good advice.
+I would like to thank my mentor **Akshat Garg** for his feedback and valuable advice.